dapr/quickstarts/8.observability/README.md

 ## Prerequisites

 This sample builds on the [distributed calculator](../3.distributed-calculator/README.md) sample and requires Dapr to be installed on a Kubernetes cluster along with state store.
 It is suggested to go through the distributed calculator sample before this one, which sets you up ready for this sample.
-If you have not done this then;
+If you have not done this then:

-1. Clone this repo using `git clone https://github.com/dapr/samples.git`
+1. Clone this repo using `git clone https://github.com/dapr/samples.git` and go to the directory named */8.obervability*

 2. [Install Dapr on Kubernetes](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster).
 3. [Configure Redis](https://github.com/dapr/docs/tree/master/howto/configure-redis) as a state store for Dapr.

 ## Configure Dapr tracing in the cluster

-Review the Dapr configuration file *./deploy/tracing.yaml* below:
+Review the Dapr configuration file *./deploy/appconfig.yaml* below:

 ```yaml
 apiVersion: dapr.io/v1alpha1